aznxluvlyguy4u/wiki1/Home.md

 *NOTE: the SENTRY_DSN needs to be capitalised, in order to be picked up by the Sentry SDK*

 See [LastPass](https://lastpass.com) for the values.

+After the environment variables are setup, one can run the concerning run configuration to local run the API.

 #### Remote